Portuguese Sweet Bread in Hawaii

-Hawaii’s cultural diversity has made the tropical islands a rich melting pot of delicious cuisine with Asian, Polynesian, American and European influences.
-A number of local dishes have evolved from such diverse influences, such as saimin, lomi salmon, plate lunches, loco moco, spam musubi, chicken long rice and others.
-But one of the most delicious and popular food items drawn from other cultures is Hawaii’s version of Portuguese sweet bread.
+Hawaii offers a melting pot of cuisines with Asian, Polynesian, American and European influences.
+A number of prominent dishes trace their origins from such diverse influences.
+Examples include: saimin, lomi salmon, loco moco and many others.
+But one of the most delicious and popular of such foods is Portuguese sweet bread in Hawaii.

-During the late 19th century, Portuguese immigrants began arriving in Hawaiian from the Madeira and Azores islands.
-These Portuguese immigrants were primarily contracted to work on sugar plantations, and brought along many influential cultural traditions with them.
-In addition to the slack-key guitar and the ukulele, Hawaii’s Portuguese immigrants also introduced many foods such as Portuguese linguisa sausage, malasada (essentially a doughnut without a hole), Portuguese bean soup and Portuguese pão doce or sweet bread to the islands.
-Since the early 1900’s, pão doce has been a popular dish for many festive occasions in Hawaii.
+During the late 19th century, Portuguese immigrants arrived in Hawaii from the Madeira and Azores islands.
+These Portuguese immigrants primarily worked on sugar plantations.
+They brought many influential traditions with them.
+In addition to the slack-key guitar and ukulele, Hawaii’s Portuguese immigrants also introduced many foods.
+They included Portuguese linguisa sausage, malasada, Portuguese bean soup and pão doce or sweet bread.
+Since the early 1900’s, Portuguese sweet bread has been a popular dish in Hawaii.

-Here are some of the many places where you can sample sweet bread in Hawaii today:
+Here are some of the many places where you can sample Portuguese sweet bread in Hawaii today:

-Punalu’u Bake Shop on the Big Island is located near black sand beaches and the Hawaii Volcanoes National Park, making it the perfect stopping place for day-trips.
-They sell sweet rolls, sweet bread lasagna, guava sweetbread tortes, sweet bread tiramisu and sweet bread pudding.
-For those planning future trips to Hawaii, but are still trapped on the mainland, Punalu’u can FedEx their baked sweet bread, or bread and malasada mix to your doorstep.
+Punalu’u Bake Shop on the Big Island is near black sand beaches and Hawaii Volcanoes National Park.
+This makes it the perfect stopping place for day-trips.
+They sell sweet rolls, guava sweetbread tortes and sweet bread pudding.
+For those on the mainland, Punalu’u can ship their baked sweet bread and malasada mix to your doorstep.

-Ani’s Bake Shop in Aiea on the island of Oahu makes sweet bread and butter cream rolls, guava butter rolls and the fluffiest sweet bread loaves imaginable.
-Visitors in Honolulu should make a special trip to Ani’s for some of the finest sweet bread and desserts on the island.
+Ani’s Bake Shop in Aiea on Oahu makes sweet bread and the fluffiest sweet bread loaves imaginable.
+Visitors should make a special trip to Ani’s when they are on Oahu.

-As noted in its name, Liliha Bakery, a favorite of locals, is located in the Liliha area of Honolulu.
-Here you can not only find freshly made traditional style Portuguese sweet bread, but also a wide range of pastry items including their famous cream-filled coco puffs.
+As noted in its name, Liliha Bakery, a favorite of locals, is in the Liliha area of Honolulu.
+Here, you can find freshly made Portuguese sweet bread, but also their famous cream-filled coco puffs.